MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-server-on-premises.md

 3. **ApplicationImpersonation role**.
 You need to create and configure a service account with the **ApplicationImpersonation** role in [!INCLUDE[pn_Microsoft_Exchange](../includes/pn-microsoft-exchange.md)]. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Impersonation and EWS in Exchange](https://msdn.microsoft.com/library/office/dn722377\(v=exchg.150\).aspx).

 4. **Secured connection**.
-The connection between model-driven apps in Dynamics 365 and Exchange must be encrypted via [TLS/SSL](https://docs.microsoft.com/windows/win32/secauthn/cipher-suites-in-schannel) and current [cipher suites](onpremises-server-cipher-tls-requirements.md).
+The connection between customer engagement apps and Exchange must be encrypted via [TLS/SSL](https://docs.microsoft.com/windows/win32/secauthn/cipher-suites-in-schannel) and current [cipher suites](onpremises-server-cipher-tls-requirements.md).

 5. **Exchange Web Services (EWS)**.
 Connections to EWS must be allowed through the firewall.
 Often a reverse proxy is used for the exterior facing connection.